BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/substep-2-solvency II - level 1 - v2.pdf.md

 acquisition), first to notify in writing the supervisory authorities of the insurance or reinsurance undertaking in which they are seeking to acquire or increase a qualifying holding, indicating the
 --- Page 39 ---

-11.72.2009 EN

-Official Journ al of the E uropean Un ion L 335/39

 size of the intended holding and relevant information, as referred to in Article 59(4).
-Member States need not apply the 30 % threshold where, in accordance with Article 9(3)(a) of Directive 2004/109/EC, they apply a threshold of one third.
+Member States need not apply the 30 % threshold where, in accordance with Article 9(3)(a) of Directive/EC, they apply a threshold of one third.

 2. Member States shall require any natural or legal person who has taken a decision to dispose, directly or indirectly, of a quali­